MavenWare/ChunkShield/README.md

 ## Simplicity
-You only need one command: */cshield reload*
+- ChunkShield is straight to the point!

-No unnecessary commands that take hours to setup like ClearLagg.
+- Only need one command: */cshield reload*

-Permissions not necessary except to reload.
+- Only need one permission: *chunkshield.reload*

 ## Features
 > - Limit Certain Blocks within a Chunk.